 - Accreditation: Strathclyde Business School is triple accreditated (AACSB, EQUIS, AMBA)

-Ranked: 7th in the UK for Business & Management Studies, Complete University Guide Subject Tables 2020
+Top 10 in the UK for both Business & Management Studies and Law (Complete University Guide League Tables 2021)

 Applicant visit days: these take place in March each year